 Tips for trimming before mat classes

-Keep your toenails trimmed straight across to avoid ingrowns (which can be extra uncomfortable in yoga).
+Keep your toenails trimmed straight across to avoid ingrown (which can be extra uncomfortable in yoga).
 Toe nails too thick to cut?
 Soft pumice stone to thin the tip after soaking should work for most cases.
 But if still too thick to cut we suggest a visit to a podiatrist.
 Topical applications of a salicylic acid that can work after two weeks of nightly application to soften the nail up to where it’s treatable.
+Polish isn’t necessarily the healthiest for toes, and can wear down with vinyasas!

 Ridges are a Shoe Problem not a Vinyasa Consequence

-Ridges on the toe nails are often due to poorly fitting shoes.
+Ridges on the toenails are often due to poorly fitting shoes.
 Identify the issue and cushion so the contour of the shoe doesn’t let your foot wiggle, often it just means a heel insert!
+Cotton socks and avoidance of prolonged moisture exposure is healthy as well.

 Cracked nails can be fixed with a drop of glue and a patch of a small piece of tea bag.
 This is easy and hardly takes a bit of creativity!